-People often ask about Associate work in my VA Handbookers Facebook group, and although I’ve outsourced the occasional task, I didn’t feel experienced enough to write my own blog post on it.
-Because it’s a good way to take on more work both when starting out and as you become more successful, I asked the group to post up their questions on the subject and then I asked some volunteers to answer them.
-Here are the results:
+Because Associate work is a great way to take on more work both when starting out and as you become more successful, I asked my VA Handbookers Facebook group to post up any questions they had on the subject and then I asked some volunteers who had experience of both sides to answer them.
+This is what they said:

 What is Associate Work?

 Associate work is basically where one VA outsources work to another.
 It may be that the lead VA is too busy, doesn’t have the time or skills, or is simply not interested in doing the task and so they give the work to another VA at a lower rate than they receive from the client.

 Meet the VAs and Associates:

 Listed below are the kind VAs who responded to my request for help in writing this post.
 Some outsource work to other VAs, some take on work, and some do both.

 Note that not all of them answer every question.
 Some questions were not applicable and sometimes their reply was answered in more detail by another VA.

 * Clare Farthing (CF) runs Your Virtual Assistant from Lymington in Hampshire and works as an Associate.